 Should I volunteer, do a practicum and do an internship at the same hospital?

 We encourage students to look at a variety of programs.
 Different hospitals have different atmospheres, specialities, and program designs.
 Experience in different programs will have a positive impact on your growth as a professional and your personal philosophy of child life.

 Do you allow your practicum students to apply for your internship?

-We do not accept internship applications from students that participated in our practicum program, in January 2012 and beyond.
-Completing your practicum and internship experiences at different hospitals is enriching; it gives students a broader view of the field and helps students begin to formulate their personal philosophy of Child Life.
+We do not accept internship applications from students that participated in our practicum program.
+Completing your practicum and internship experiences at different hospitals is enriching; it gives students a broader view of the field and helps students begin to formulate their personal philosophy of child life.

 Do I have to complete a practicum in order to apply for your internship?